 System

-3. On the right, click on the Display.
+3. Click on the Display.

 Display

-4. Next, scroll down and click on the Advanced Display option.
+4. Scroll down and click Advanced Display.

 Advanced Display